bodhi-project/spirit-and-nature/content/nature-responds-to-love.md

 title: Nature Responds to Love
 cover: /content-assets/nature-responds-with-love/banner.jpg
 category: Articles
-date: 2018-01-12
+date: 2018-01-07
-abstract: Adapted from an article in the 2016 edition of Magzav (a culutural magazine in Auroville).
+abstract: Adapted from an article in the 2016 edition of Magzav (a cultural magazine in Auroville).
 variant: none
 tags:
   - say hi